top of page

 Placement #2

-I vividly remember looking back at the bed space and studying it the best I could to find the thing that I’d missed.
-She marched me back to the bedside, “you would be happy to put the next patient in that would you?!”
-I’m still scanning, still looking for what I had missed, what I hadn’t done.
-She moaned on for a while, but you know what it turned out to be?
 The discharged patient’s name was still written on the board above the bed – that’s what the great sin was.
-The NA stripped the freshly made bed, threw the sheets on the floor, and made me do it all again, because in amongst all the angst of doing an A* job, I'd neglected to wipe a whiteboard.
+The NA stripped the freshly made bed, threw the sheets on the floor, and made me do it all again, because in amongst all the angst of doing an A* job I'd neglected to wipe a whiteboard.
+I believed all her huffing and puffing, I believed for those six weeks that I was the problem, that I was simply incapable of doing anything right.

-I used to think that substantive staff were in a league close to angels, that they'd made it (whatever "it" was), that everything they said was gospel.
-Thing is, now I am one of those substantives and I have a new perspective.
-We're all just people, flawed people trying to do the best with what the day throws at us.
-My role as a student was to learn from every staff member I came across, for the most part, I was learning from them how to behave when I reach the lofty heights of a qualified.
+My role as a student was to learn from every staff member I came across, I was learning from them how to behave when I reach the lofty heights of a qualified.
 Realistically though, there are lessons to be learned from those who are less than civil - primarily how not to behave.
 I learned valuable lessons around respect, attitude, and communication; I like to think that if a student had a similar experience as to what I had then they know they could speak to me, but it's situations like that which keep you humble.

 Placement #5